 Correspondence:

-Scott Friedberg, MD, Technion Israel Institute of Technology, The Ruth and Bruce Rappaport Faculty of Medicine, 1 Efron St. Bat Galim, Haifa 3525433, Israel. scottrfriedberg@gmail.com
+Scott Friedberg, MD, Department of Internal Medicine, University of Pittsburgh Medical Center, Pittsburgh, PA, USA 15213.
+FriedbergSR@upmc.edu

-USA: 305 632 4895
+305 632 4895

-ISRAEL: +972 058 401 2389

 Keywords: EUS; endoscopic ultrasound; future; trends; roles

 Abstract:

-Endoscopic ultrasound (EUS), developed in the 1980s, was predominantly used initially for guidance of fine needle aspiration (FNA); the last 25 years, however, have witnessed a major expansion of EUS to various applications, both diagnostic and therapeutic.
+Endoscopic ultrasound (EUS), developed in the 1980s, was initially predominantly used for guidance of fine needle aspiration (FNA); the last 25 years, however, have witnessed a major expansion of EUS to various applications, both diagnostic and therapeutic.
 EUS has become much more than a tool to differentiate different tissue densities; tissue can now be characterized in great detail using modalities such as elastography; the extent of tissue vascularity can now be learned with increasing precision.
 Using these various techniques, targets for biopsy can be precisely pinpointed.
 Upon reaching the target, tissue can then be examined microscopically in real-time, ensuring optimal targeting and diagnosis.
 This article provides a comprehensive review of the various current roles of EUS, including drainage of lesions, visualization and characterization of lesions, injection, surgery, and vascular intervention.
 With EUS technology continuing to develop exponentially, the article emphasizes the future directions of each modality.

 Core tip:

-In recent years, Endoscopic ultrasound (EUS) has had a major expansion to various applications, both diagnostic and therapeutic.
+In recent years, Endoscopic ultrasound (EUS) has evolved and is now used in various applications, both diagnostic and therapeutic.
 Classically used to differentiate different tissue densities, EUS is now used to characterize and localize tissue with much more precision.
 Upon reaching the target, tissue can then be examined microscopically in real-time, ensuring optimal targeting and diagnosis.
 This article provides a comprehensive review of the various current roles of EUS, including drainage of lesions, visualization and characterization of lesions, injection, surgery, and vascular intervention.
 With EUS technology continuing to develop exponentially, the article emphasizes the future directions of each modality.

 Citation: Friedberg SR, Lachter JA.
 Endoscopic Ultrasound: current roles and future directions.

+Audio core tip:

 Introduction

 Flexible endoscopy was first developed in 1911 and ultrasound later arrived in 1956.
 In the 1980s, these modalities were merged to form the endoscopic ultrasound (EUS).
 EUS allowed the visualization of structures near the gastrointestinal tract.
 It did not have much of a role in gastroenterology, however, until the advent of the fine needle aspiration (FNA) in 1991.
 FNA was a major step for EUS; it was the first time structures outside the lumen could be interacted with and explored.
-It was the first time the vast length of the GIT could truly be exploited as a potential inlet to the rest of the body.
+It was the first time the vast length of the gastrointestinal tract could truly be exploited as a potential inlet to the rest of the body.

 For the last 25 years, EUS has increasingly been used in the field of gastroenterology.
 This trend is likely to continue as novel technology is developed and the demand for minimally invasive techniques continues to grow.
-Procedures that utilize EUS-FNA have specifically spearheaded this growth, but EUS has also evolved to be useful in many other procedures, both diagnostically and therapeutically.
+Procedures that utilize EUS-FNA have specifically spearheaded this growth, but EUS itself has also evolved to be useful for many other procedures, both diagnostic and therapeutic.

-Certain EUS advances have caught on faster than others, and in this review several such modalities will be discussed.
-Focus will be on the current status of each and the direction in which each is heading or has the potential to head.
-Each EUS modality will be categorized in terms of its main function; that is, drainage, visualization, injection, surgery, and vascular interventions.
+Certain EUS advances have caught on faster than others, and in this review several of such modalities will be discussed.
+The focus will be on the current status of each modality and the direction to which each is heading.
+Each EUS modality will be categorized in terms of its main function, that is, drainage, visualization, injection, surgery, and vascular interventions.

-Drainage

-Pancreatic Fluid Collection